Gurdwara: Meditating by the Guru Granth Sahib

 It is the duty of all Sikhs to engage in personal and communal meditation, kirtan and the study of the holy scriptures.
 Meditating and understanding the meaning of texts from the Granth Sahib is important for the proper moral and spiritual development of a Sikh.
 One must study Gurmukhi script and be able to read Gurbani to understand the meaning of the text.
 A Sikh has to revert to the Granth Sahib for the all spiritual guidance in one's life.

-Holy congregation (Sadh Sangat) and reflecting on Gurbani
+Holy congregation and reflecting on Gurbani

 It is believed that a Sikh is more easily and deeply engrossed by Gurbani when engaged in congregation gatherings.
 For this reason, it is necessary for a Sikh to visit gurdwara.
 On joining the holy congregation, Sikhs should take part and obtain the benefit from the combined study of the holy scriptures.
 No one is to be barred from entering a gurdwara regardless of their religious or regional background and are welcomed in.